 Comments of the Monitoring Officer

+A number of the recommendations relate to improvements to the Leisure Centres.
+Whilst they are leased to South Ribble Leisure Company, they remain council assets and the Council, under the terms of the leases, are responsible for their maintenance and improvement.
+The proposal to incorporate these works with the delivery of the decarbonisation works will minimise the interference with the companies right of quiet enjoyment under the lease and discharge the councils obligations in that respect.

 There are various issues to comment on.
 Any loans or grants to third party organisations will need to be covered by formal legal agreements to protect the council’s interests and to ensure that the public have sufficient access to any new leisure facilities.

 The report explains at length why it is proposed to use the Framework agreement in question.
 The use of such Framework agreements is allowed by the council’s Contract Procure Rules.
 The particular Framework agreement is a specialist agreement designed to cover such works.
 Clearly given we are using this Framework agreement for the decarbonisation works it makes great practical sense to use the same Framework for the additional works referred to in the report.